-Then goes the XML root element <porter> which is mandatory for Porter configuration XML document
+Then goes the XML root element <translator> which is mandatory for Translator configuration XML document

-Next, the default Porter configuration file is imported using <import> element.
+Next, the default Translator configuration file is imported using <import> element.
 The default configuration will assign default values to all configuration options

-This example assumes that C# SimpleLibrary project should be ported into C++ static library project, which is a default setting.
+This example assumes that C# SimpleLibrary project should be translated into C++ static library project, which is a default setting.

 With the C# project at hand and configuration file ready, we can convert the project.

-In order to covert ComplexConsoleApp project we run CMD and navigate to the directory with porter binary:
+In order to covert ComplexConsoleApp project we run CMD and navigate to the directory with translator binary:

-Porter will print some logs of the porting process to the console window and when it finishes porting, directory C:\output will contain a directory named SimpleLibrary.Cpp containing the generated C++ source files and Cmake configuration files.
+Translator will print some logs of the translating process to the console window and when it finishes translating, directory C:\output will contain a directory named SimpleLibrary.Cpp containing the generated C++ source files and Cmake configuration files.